sbt/sbt/src/sphinx/Detailed-Topics/Best-Practices.rst

 ~~~~~~~~~~~~~~~

 Don't hard code constants, like the output directory `target/`.
 This
 is especially important for plugins.
-A user might change the `target`
+A user might change the :key:`target`
 setting to point to `build/`, for example, and the plugin needs to
 respect that.
 Instead, use the setting, like: